-- Purchasing a franchise, in which case most of the major business decisions will be made for you.
-For a franchise fee you will be provided with a turnkey business in a location selected by the provider of the franchise.
-For the pros and cons of buying a franchise see Should You Buy a Franchise?
+- Purchase a franchise.
+To jump in with a built-in business model, you might consider a franchise, where most of the major business decisions will be made for you.
+For a fee, you will be provided with a turnkey business in a location selected by the provider of the franchise.

-- Buying an existing business.
-This is another way to acquire a turnkey operation.
-However, finding a profitable business for sale is not an easy task.
+- Buy an existing business.
+Investing in a shop that is for sale or in need of a revamp is another way to acquire a turnkey operation.
+However, finding a profitable business for sale is no easy task.

-- Starting from scratch.
-This option requires the most effort but has the most flexibility and the best potential to maximize profits.
+- Start from scratch.
+Starting your own business from the ground up requires the most effort, but it also offers the most flexibility and the best potential to maximize profits.

 Whichever option you choose, the same fundamentals for success apply.
-Your business plan should incorporate the following key factors.
+Your business plan for starting a coffee shop should incorporate the following key factors.

-- Coffee shops are a popular place for informal business meetings or for students to catch up on schoolwork.
-Walk into any popular coffee shop and chances are you will see a realtor reviewing listings with a client or a group of students collaborating on a school project.
+Before opening a coffee shop, understand why they're so popular.
+First of all, coffee shops are great places to socialize and meet up with friends, or to pass the time reading or surfing the web while enjoying a beverage and snack.
+Coffee shops are also a popular place for informal business meetings, or for students wanting to catch up on schoolwork.
+Walk into any popular coffee shop and you're likely to see a realtor reviewing listings with a client, or a group of students collaborating on a school project.

-Given the above having a great location is obviously very important for attracting customers.
-If you are franchising or buying an existing business the location is pre-selected but you should still do your research and decide whether the existing or selected location is a good one.
+If you are franchising or buying an existing business, you won't have much say in location, but you should still do your research and decide whether the existing or selected location is desirable.

 Location vs. Rent

 Note that the most central locations are not necessarily the best for your bottom line.
-Malls and other high traffic locations typically have the highest rents and often the most competition.
-Storefronts are excellent locations for coffee shops—they have the highest visibility, the rents are usually lower than in malls, and you can set your own business hours (as opposed to a mall where your opening and closing hours are normally the same as the mall hours).
+Malls and other high-traffic locations typically have the highest rents and the most competition.
+Storefronts are excellent locations for coffee shops—they have the highest visibility, the rents are usually lower than in malls, and you can set your own business hours instead of having them dictated for you.

 Vehicle Traffic and Parking

-Unless you do locate in a mall or other high-pedestrian traffic site there needs to be easy access and adequate parking available for vehicle traffic.
-If a customer has to make a difficult turn off a busy street to get to your establishment or finding available parking is difficult they are likely to take their business elsewhere.
-Ideally you want a convenient, high visibility location on a busy street with plenty of parking, so customers can easily drop in on their way to or from work or school.
+Unless you do locate in a mall or other site with lots of pedestrian traffic, you'll need to think carefully about accessibility and parking.
+If a customer has to make a difficult turn off a busy street to get to your establishment or they have trouble finding available parking, they are likely to take their business elsewhere.
+Ideally, you want a convenient, highly visible location on a busy street, with pedestrian activity, and plenty of parking so customers can easily drop in on their way to or from work or school.

-With the popularity of cycling growing by leaps and bounds, having a secure lock up rack for bikes is always a good idea.
+With the popularity of cycling growing by leaps and bounds, having a secure lock-up rack for bikes in front of your coffee shop is essential.

-Given the demands of discriminating customers there is little chance a coffee shop business will attract a regular clientele and thrive unless you can consistently serve the best regular and specialty coffees, teas, and snacks.
-Succeed in doing this and customers will choose you over the competition, even if you are not in a central location.
+Given the demands of discriminating customers, there is little chance a coffee shop business will attract a regular clientele and thrive unless you can consistently serve quality products, and keep up with growing trends and consumer values.
 This means you will need to: